GSA/search-gov-website/developer/i14y-drawers.md

 If you accidentally delete a drawer, you will need to set-up a new drawer and resend the content - we are unable to retrieve deleted drawers.
 If you accidentally remove a shared drawer but it is still associated with other search configurations, we can re-attach it to your site.
 [Contact us](mailto:search@support.digitalgov.gov) for assistance.

 ---
+***Pro Tip***

-***Did you know?*** We can attach each i14y drawer to multiple search configurations: if you have a drawer that you’d like to use for multiple search sites, [email us](mailto:search@support.digitalgov.gov).
+We can attach each i14y drawer to multiple search configurations: if you have a drawer that you’d like to use for multiple search sites, [email us](mailto:search@support.digitalgov.gov).